liuenfu2012/docs/guide/en/older-version-upgrade.md

 With the backup and upgrade commands, we have prepared the data needed for the new version of the system, and then we need to prepare the runtime environment for the new version.

-First, we download the latest version of the SiteServer CMS system and place the new system in a `cms_new` folder:
+First, we download the latest version of the SS CMS system and place the new system in a `cms_new` folder:

 ![](/assets/update/08.png)